eoghanriley/truffle-plays/README.md

 https://github.com/eoghanriley/truffle-plays/blob/main/keymap.png

-## How to use

-### Contact
+## Contact

 If you have any issues in setting it up or find any bugs you can either create an issue here on github or email me at truffle@eoghanriley.dev
 If you find a security issue ONLY send it truffle@eoghanriley.dev and please do it promptly so it can be fixed.
-Lastly if you use this shoot me and email at truffle@eoghanriley.dev so I can see it an action.
+Lastly if you use this shoot me and email at truffle@eoghanriley.dev as I would love to see it in action.

+## How to use

 ### Server